Matteo-Buonastella/DPS941-Lab3/README.md

 d) Should the dynamic objects be present when mapping an arena?

-- Dynamic objects should be present when mapping an arena

-as it will not have a specific location.
+- Dynamic objects should not be present when mapping an arena as it will not have a specific location.
 Your robot should instead be equipped with the ability to react in a specific way if it detects a dynamic object.